black-shadows/System-Design/README.md

 ## Our Approach

 Similar to the algorithmic questions, I believe that system design questions require a combination of the right strategy and knowledge.
-By strategy I mean a way to approach the problem at an interview.
+By strategy, I mean a way to approach the problem at an interview.
 I've seen good candidates fail not because they lack the knowledge but because they cannot focus on the right things while discussing a problem.

 Because of that, in the next few sections, I will present our strategy for approaching system design questions at tech interviews.
 In addition to that, I've collected useful online resources, which will help you update your knowledge of software systems design.

 ## Quick Overview